East Africa Discovery

 WITH OG YOU LIVE LIKE THE LOCALS.

 Traveling as much as we do on the East Africa program, there will be a number of different styles of accommodation.
 Whether it’s at a youth hostel in Nairobi or under the stars in Lake Naivasha, you can expect to be cooking together and learning to make chapatti with the team.
-In addition to guesthouses and camping, we will be staying with host families in Maragoli, Kenya and Kimironko, Rwanda, which will allow us to delve into local culture and integrate into the communities we visit.
+In addition to guesthouses and camping, we will be staying in community houses in northern Kenya, which will allow us to delve into local culture and integrate into the communities we visit.